joselmm/bg-remove/README.md

 ## Features

 - 🎯 One-click background removal for images
-- 🔄 Interactive before/after comparison slider
-- 🎨 Custom background color selection
+- 🎨 Custom background color and image selection
 - 💾 Download options for both transparent and colored backgrounds
 - 🏃‍♂️ Local processing - no server uploads needed
 - 🔒 Privacy-focused - all processing happens in your browser